Acerca de

 Walking my dog one day I saw a Wizard of Oz face impressed on a giant oak tree and lightheartedly imagined the tree talking to me.
 More tossing words around, and out came Tree Talk Natives.

-Our focus still is on trees, but we've added shrubs and a few flowers and grasses, and we're adding new products every season, learning and growing with our farm and our customers. :)
+Tree Talk has grown a lot since 2020, and while our focus still is on trees and shrubs, we've added a few flowers and grasses, and we're adding new products every season, learning and growing with our farm and our customers.
+We're fortunate to be doing something we love, even though we are working harder than ever, and meeting so many amazing people who love natives as much as we do.

 We'd love to hear from you!